What is predictive HR analytics?

-What can HR leaders do to implement a successful predictive HR analytics system?
+How do you implement a successful predictive HR analytics system?

-HR leaders can spearhead effective predictive HR analytics through the following tips:
+HR leaders can spearhead effective predictive HR analytics using the following tips:

 - Define business objectives.
-HR leaders and their teams should collaborate to identify long-term company goals.
-Furthermore, team members should determine the relevant metrics that support the achievement of these objectives.
+HR leaders can collaborate with their teams to identify long-term company goals, with team members also helping determine the relevant metrics that support the achievement of these objectives.

 - Ensure a thorough understanding.
-Predictive HR Analytics is a complex field; HR professionals unfamiliar with data science can feel intimidated.
-However, providing consistent and diverse learning options for HR professionals can mitigate their discomfort with the foreign subject, elevate their understanding, and encourage continual employee development.
-HR professionals should understand the fundamental reasoning driving each analytics algorithm.
-HR can also involve a data scientist to ensure optimal functioning of the predictive analytics process.
+Predictive HR analytics is a complex field, and HR professionals unfamiliar with data science can feel intimidated by it.
+However, providing consistent and diverse learning options for your entire HR team can mitigate their discomfort with the subject, elevate understanding, and encourage continual employee development.
+One way to do this is to encourage your HR team to familiarize themselves with the fundamental reasoning driving each analytics algorithm.
+HR can also involve a data scientist or bring an HR data analyst on board to ensure optimal functioning of the predictive analytics process.

 - Address ethical considerations.
-To avoid unfair discriminatory treatment of employees, predictive analytics teams should pre-empt possible ethical issues that could arise.
-Companies could intentionally or unintentionally mistreat specific demographics within the workforce or perhaps show favoritism to employees due to illegitimate data-driven reasoning.
-Thus, transparently adhering to the company code of conduct and the HR code of ethics is paramount.
-Employees need to know that their employers are treating them fairly to feel engaged and motivated to thrive.
+To avoid unfair discriminatory treatment of employees, predictive analytics teams can pre-empt possible ethical issues that may arise.
+Companies could intentionally or unintentionally mistreat specific demographics within the workforce or perhaps show favoritism to certain team members due to illegitimate data-driven reasoning.
+Thus, transparently adhering to the company’s code of conduct and the HR code of ethics is paramount.
+People need to know that their employers are treating them fairly to feel engaged and motivated to thrive.

 - Harness the power of predictive analytics.
 HR leaders can maximize predictive analytics by applying it to specific objectives.
-For example, HR leaders can incorporate predictive analytics to design an effective career development program that addresses competency gaps and future competency needs, allowing them to train employees in the desired learning trajectory.
+For example, HR leaders can incorporate predictive analytics to design an effective career development program that addresses competency gaps and future competency needs, allowing them to train people in their desired learning trajectory.